How Realtors Can Take Advantage of Smart Home Technology to Win More Listings and Close Faster

 Not all smart homes are created equal.
 Your role is to differentiate between a genuinely enhanced property and one with superficial or problematic tech.

-- Look for “Good Bones”: A home without a single smart device can still be a high-potential “smart home in waiting.”
 Check for updated electrical wiring, strong and consistent Wi-Fi signal throughout the property, and good cellular reception.
 These are the foundational elements a robust smart home is built on, and their presence makes future upgrades far simpler and cheaper for your client.

-- Identify the Ecosystem: Is the home built around a cohesive, reliable ecosystem (like Google Home, Amazon Alexa, or Apple HomeKit) or is it a patchwork of disconnected, off-brand devices?
-A well-integrated system is a significant asset.
-A collection of disparate apps and gadgets can be a source of future frustration for the homeowner.
+Is the home built around a cohesive, reliable ecosystem (like Google Home, Amazon Alexa, or Apple HomeKit) or is it a patchwork of disconnected, off-brand devices?

-- Question Everything: Don’t be afraid to dig deeper.
+Don't be afraid to dig deeper.
 Key questions to ask the listing agent include:

-- Installation: Was the technology professionally installed, or was it a DIY project?
+Was the technology professionally installed, or was it a DIY project?

-- Ownership: Which devices are included in the sale?
+Which devices are included in the sale?
 Smart displays, hubs, and cameras might be considered personal property.

 From Assessment to Negotiation: Leveraging Your Findings